rydmike/flex_color_scheme/README.md

 When you opt in on using the component sub-themes in Material 2 mode, border radius on widgets defaults to the new Material 3 rounded corner design.
 In it, the radius varies by widget type, as specified by the [Material 3 guide](https://m3.material.io/).
 You can keep this or set the shared global widget radius to a value you prefer.
 You can also easily set the themed border radius per widget, and override the Material 3 like defaults or the global radius value you defined.

 You can also opt in on using Material 3.
-The Material 3 mode component sub-theming is far less opinionated, using mostly Material 3 defaults.
-One could say that opting in on using FlexColorScheme component sub themes, is a way of getting a Material 2 mode design, of Material 3, in Flutter.
-In Flutter 3.3 and earlier, using Material 3 design is still incomplete and also has many issues.
-Please refer to the docs for more information on the status of known problematic [Material 3 issues](https://docs.flexcolorscheme.com/known_issues) in Flutter.
+The Material 3 mode component sub-theming is far less opinionated, using mostly Material 3 defaults, offering easy quick settings to customize Material 3 to suit your design goals.

 <table>
   <tr>